Weather in Ecuador

 2. Galapagos Islands & the Coast

-Don't worry, in both Galapagos weather seasons you'll still get to see all of the wonderful wildlife and stunning volcanic panoramas.
+Don't worry, in both Galapagos weather seasons, you'll still get to see all of the wonderful wildlife and stunning volcanic panoramas.
 But it does pay to understand the climate differences when you plan your trip.
-The Galapagos islands are a once in a lifetime experience, so you want to get it right!
+The Galapagos Islands are a once-in-a-lifetime experience, so you want to get it right!

 So, here is a summary of what to expect in each Galapagos climate season: